hitchcock9000/carbon-ai-microservice/README.md

 ## Overview

-The Carbon AI Microservice is the machine learning backend for MyCarbonAI, a comprehensive ESG (Environmental, Social, Governance) tracking platform.
+The Carbon AI Microservice is an open-source machine learning platform for energy consumption prediction and carbon emissions forecasting.
 Built as part of my **Ironhack Data Analytics Bootcamp** final project, this microservice demonstrates advanced machine learning techniques applied to real-world sustainability challenges.

 ### The Problem